smartcar/ios-sdk/README.md

 }
 ```

-Here are a subset of the buttons that can be generated:
+Here are an example of the buttons that can be generated:

 ![](Example/Assets.xcassets/buttons.png)